PetSmart profit beats estimates, raises FY profit view

 Merchandise sales, which accounts for a majority of the company's sales, rose 9 percent to $1.42 billion.

-Wal-Mart Stores Inc (WMT.N) said on Tuesday it is launching its own "ultra premium" dog food to compete directly with specialty chains such as PetSmart and Petco PETC.UL.
+Wal-Mart Stores Inc said on Tuesday it is launching its own "ultra premium" dog food to compete directly with specialty chains such as PetSmart and Petco.

 Shares of the company, which operates more than 1,249 stores in the United States, Canada and Puerto Rico, rose to $71.50 after the bell.
 They closed at $67.44 on the Nasdaq on Wednesday.